 Deducting mortgage points on a cash-out refinance

-Also called discount points, mortgage points are essentially up-front fees you pay a lender in return for a smaller interest rate on your loan.
-One point equals 1 percent of your mortgage loan value.
+Also called discount points, mortgage points are essentially upfront fees you pay a lender in return for a lower interest rate on your loan.
+One point equals 1 percent of your mortgage loan.

-With a cash-out refinance, you cannot deduct the total amount of money you paid on points during the year you did the refinance, but you can take smaller deductions throughout the life of the loan.
-So if you purchase $2,000 worth of mortgage points on a 15-year refinance, you can deduct about $133.33 per year for the duration of the loan.
+With a cash-out refinance, you cannot deduct the total amount of money you paid for points during the year you did the refinance, but you can take smaller deductions throughout the life of the loan.
+So if you purchase $2,000 worth of mortgage points on a 15-year refinance, for instance, you can deduct about $133.33 per year for the duration of the loan.

 Risks of a cash-out refinance

-In times of economic uncertainty and low interest rates, a cash-out refinance can be a cheap way to borrow much-needed cash.
-But, it also means a new, larger loan you need to pay back, with complex rules.
+A cash-out refinance can be a cheap way to borrow much-needed cash, but it also means a new, larger loan you need to pay back.

 “The biggest tax risk is that you fail to meet all of the stringent rules surrounding deductions, and you wind up with a big surprise at tax time,” Brager says.
 “To avoid this, it is best to speak with your tax advisor about your personal circumstances before you make a commitment.
 The even bigger risk is not a tax risk, but that in tough economic times, you are unable to make payments on your mortgage, and you lose your home because you are overextended.”